-The provision for federal income taxes is based upon the filing of a consolidated income tax return for the company and its domestic subsidiaries within the United States.
-At December 31, 2021 and 2020 we had no operating or capital loss carryforwards in the United States.
+The provision (benefit) for federal income taxes is based upon the filing of a consolidated income tax return for the company and its domestic subsidiaries within the United States.
+At December 31, 2022 and 2021, we had no operating or capital loss carryforwards in the United States.
 As more fully discussed below, Cincinnati Global, has operating loss carryforwards in the United Kingdom.

-As more fully discussed in Note 1, Summary of Significant Accounting Policies, the COVID-19 pandemic outbreak began in mid-March 2020.
-In response to the pandemic, various stimulus legislation was enacted in 2021 and 2020.
-We have evaluated the pandemic-related legislation enacted in 2021 and 2020 and believe any impact to our financial statements, as a result of such legislation, is immaterial.
+In response to the COVID-19 pandemic, various stimulus legislation was enacted in 2021 and 2020.
+We have evaluated the pandemicrelated legislation enacted in 2021 and 2020 and the result of such legislation was immaterial to our financial statements.